Hjorthmedh/RGCmorphology/ms/intro.md

 provides us with ground-truth data which we can use to evaluate our methods against.
 From each individual RGC we measured fifteen features, from which we found five that were highly predictive of cell type.
-We compare our findings with a recent study [@Sumbul2014-vm] where perfect classification was achieved when detailed information about the entire dendritic stratification relative to reliable retinal landmarks (VAChT bands) was included.
+We compare our findings with an earlier study [@Sumbul2014-vm] where perfect classification was achieved when detailed information about the entire dendritic stratification relative to reliable retinal landmarks (VAChT bands) was included.

-Although our findings from supervised classification are not as accurate as the recent findings from [@Sumbul2014-vm], their method is highly optimised for classifying RGCs, due to the strong laminar information provided by the retinal landmarks, i.e. the VAChT bands.
+Although our results from supervised classification are not as accurate as the findings from [@Sumbul2014-vm], their method is highly optimised for classifying RGCs, due to the strong laminar information provided by the retinal landmarks, i.e. the VAChT bands.
 We have therefore tested our supervised approach on neurons